 Description: Moves the robot's TCP (tool center point) along a linear path (straight line) from its current position to pos1.

-If duration is not specified, the speed of the TCP is defined by a preceding
+If duration is not specified, the speed of the TCP is defined by a preceding valid for robot (group A) axes.

 SPEEDL command.